jlumijarvi/mysql-replication-docker/README.md

 ```
 GRANT REPLICATION SLAVE ON *.* TO 'slave_user'@'%' IDENTIFIED BY 'password';
-GRANT SELECT, LOCK TABLES on *.* to 'readonly'@'%' IDENTIFIED BY 'password';
+GRANT SELECT, LOCK TABLES ON *.* TO 'readonly'@'%' IDENTIFIED BY 'password';
 FLUSH PRIVILEGES;
 ```